Spwche/SunCheats/README.md

 ## SunCheats Client

-Suncheats is a free hacked client for Minecraft.
-With our software, you will be unfair advantage to other players.
+Suncheats is a open-source free hacked client for Minecraft.

 ## Features in the Software:
 Left & Right Clicker \